When it comes to the late songwriter Elliott Smith, there are the things most people know.

 Welch is Smith's younger sister, and she's organizing four benefit concerts around the country for kids' charities.
 The first one is this Sunday at the Doug Fir Lounge in Portland, benefitting Outside In.

-"He had a soft spot for anybody in need," Welch said.
+Welch says, "He had a soft spot for anybody in need."

-When he could afford it, Smith would stuff $100 bills in the boots of people he met on the street who didn't have money.
-His sister said he was also in the process of developing a charitable foundation when he died.
+When he could afford it, he would stuff $100 bills in the boots of people he met on the street who didn't have money.
+He was also in the process of developing a charitable foundation when he died.

-Welch also felt enough time had passed that she was emotionally prepared to be a public advocate for the organizations Smith supported.
+Welch also feels enough time has passed, and she is emotionally prepared to be a public advocate for the organizations Smith cared about.

 The concert series is called No Name #1, after an Elliott Smith song, one of Welch's favorites.

-"Something about that song really connected with me," Welch said.
+"Something about that song really connected with me," Welch says.